 The holidays are a wonderful time of the year.
 The days are short, but you can have fun evenings with your family filled with good food and good company.
 And your pets can join in on the fun, provided you follow these 7 holiday safety tips.

 - External Identification

 Identification tags are particularly important during the holidays.
 Pets are more prone to get lost because of travel, fireworks and other surprises.
 Make sure your pet has a collar and MFA-designed ID tags.
 These exclusive dog (and cat!) tags are created by our ace in-house designer at Michelson Found Animals.
 They come in various sizes for small and large pets, and feature all sorts of designs – even special holiday ones!

-Also make sure your pet is microchipped, the microchip is registered and your contact information is up to date on the microchip registry.
-Inexpensive microchips are available at our Adopt & Shop locations.
-And we established the first no-cost microchip registry so you don’t have to pay a yearly fee or pay whenever you change your contact information.
+Also make sure your pet is microchipped, the microchip is registered and your contact information is up to date with your microchip registry.
+Microchips are available at your vet or nearby microchip clinic.

 - Choking hazards

 Closely watch activities that involve potential choking hazards.
 Small pieces, gift wrap and other objects should never be left around unsupervised.
 Some pets simply don’t know the difference between food and small pieces of other materials.
 Put small objects away after use, and same goes for wrapping paper, ribbons and bows.

 Limit human foods and other treats to 10 percent or less of your pet’s diet.
 Animals shouldn’t have large amounts of fattening foods like dairy, donuts, fried latkes and fattening cuts of meat.
 They can, however, have portions of lean protein and plain veggies.
 Keep in mind that chocolate, raisins and grapes are toxic and potentially fatal for pets.
 You also can’t feed your pets alliums aka: onions, scallions, garlic and leeks.